Microbial Contamination Monitors

 Terminology

-All airborne particle counters sample air at a specified volumetric flowrate, which is the speed of the air being pulled through the particle counter.
-Flowrate units are usually in cubic-feet-per-minute (CFM) or liters-per-minute (LPM).
+All airborne particle counters sample air at a specified volumetric flowrate which is defined as the speed of air being pulled through the particle counter.
+The flowrate units are usually in cubic-feet-per-minute (CFM) or liters-per-minute (LPM).
 Particle counters are calibrated to sample at their specified flowrates, and sizing accuracy is dependent on that flowrate.

 To meet classification standards, particle counters sample defined volumes of air which provide qualifiable, statistical significance to particle count data.